HasanMothaffar/Sharekni-Backend/README.md

 -   CRUD operations on the products resource
 -   Registration - Logging in - Logging out
 -   Adding likes to products
+-   Translating responses according to the value of the languagae header

 The authentication and authorization parts are mainly handled by **Laravel Sanctum**